 Individuals who successfully complete the one-year program receive a Certificate in Psychodynamic Psychotherapy.
 Students have the option of further training in psychoanalytic study groups and NPI extension courses.
 For this reason, the topic-oriented courses are designed to articulate with those programs.

-NPI requires a total of 200 hours of supervision over analytic patients.
+NPI requires a total of 200 hours of supervision over analytic patients in addition to the 50 hours of pre-control.

 Clinical Issues – 30 weeks